 Read More

 Welcome!
 My blog offers for practical leadership resources to help you build stronger, more productive, and more resilient teams.
 Leadership is not innate.
-It is a set of skills that, practiced daily, promote cooperative, steady focus on what matters most.
-Good leaders know how to diagnose and tamp down distractions.
-They build a positive team culture where everyone feels respected and has the opportunity to grow.
-In this way, they inspire whole teams to collaborate and pursue even ambitious goals.…
+It’s a set of skills that, practiced daily, promote cooperative, steady focus on what matters most.
+Anyone can learn these skills with dedication and practice, even if you don’t hire a coach.
+These skills help good leaders diagnose and tamp down distractions.
+Using tactics that support these skills, they build a positive team culture where everyone feels…

 Read More